By Jeff Goldman

 The network uses a number of different technologies both to solve and to prevent crimes.

-According to Century Station Captain James J. Hellmold, the video surveillance enabled by the network provides the deputies with real time intelligence if, in fact, there is an armed suspectit allows them to move more safely and effectively attack that problemand also to prevent crimes or interrupt crimes in progress.”The system also supports both automatic license plate recognition and acoustic gunshot detection.
+According to Century Station Captain James J. Hellmold, the video surveillance enabled by the network “provides the deputies with real time intelligence if, in fact, there is an armed suspect—it allows them to move more safely and effectively attack that problem—and also to prevent crimes or interrupt crimes in progress.”The system also supports both automatic license plate recognition and acoustic gunshot detection.
 “Any time shots are fired in a community, we need to know where they’re coming from… we need to know whether or not there’s a need for emergency rescue equipment, and to have a coordinated tactical response,” Sheriff Lee Baca said at the unveiling of the network.

 For more on Wi-Fi and municipal video surveillance, read “Safety Net: Aruba Promotes Video Surveillance over Wi-Fi,” “Southlake, TX Deploys Wi-Fi Video Surveillance,” “Wi-Fi Protects Visitors During Super Bowl XLII.”

 Jeff Goldman is a veteran technology journalist and frequent contributor to Wi-FiPlanet.
 He lives in Los Angeles, California.